-The basic idea of the construction is that the normal pantsup- and pantsdown-cobordisms in the variant of \cite{tutu} do not satisfy the relation $m\circ\Delta=\theta^2$.
-But we need this relation for the face from \ref{probcube}.
-This is the case because for v-links we need an extra information, namely the information how two cobordisms are glued together.
+In this section we describe our topological category which we call $\ucob_R(\emptyset)$.
+This is a category of cobordisms between v-link resolutions in the spirit of Bar-Natan~\cite{bn2}, but we admit that the cobordisms are non-orientable as in~\cite{tutu}.
+The basic idea of the construction is that the usual pantsup- and pantsdown-cobordisms do not satisfy the relation $m\circ\Delta=\theta^2$.
+But we need this relation for the face from~\ref{probcube}.
+This is the case, because we need an extra information for v-links, namely \textit{how} two cobordisms are glued together.